Site in costruction

 • Subfunctions of the L2 access protocol:

-• while receiving, identify sernder and receiver nodes of a given message;
+• while receiving, identify sender and receiver nodes of a given message;

 • while transmitting, avoid simultaneous access conflicts among different nodes;